 Test driving is the most important step in the process of buying a new car.
 This is the only true way to determine whether the vehicle you are considering is right for you.
 Just because the car looks great on paper does not necessarily mean that it will handle in a way that is comfortable to you.
+But you should always make sure you're covered with an affordable car insurance policy.

 Do not judge what others have to say about the comfort, design or ride of a particular car; experience it for yourself and form your own opinions.
 The following are some tips that will enable you to make the most of your test driving experience.